vietkynl99/HUMAX_QML_FresherTraining/README.md

     QAbtractListModel to create a ListModel at Cpp side Save database in json file
 ## Excercise 4: QtDbus - RPC
+    Write 2 program: My Light and Light Controller
+    The "Light Controller" able to control the "My Light" on or off.

-    Node: Some D-Bus libraries may not work
+    NOTE: Some D-Bus libraries may not work
     Workable library: https://lists.qt-project.org/pipermail/development/2014-December/019502.html
 ## Excercise 5: QtDbus - QDBusMessage
     The current display image is transfer to receiver and displayed